-Oil prices rise, head for weekly loss
+Oil prices fall, record weekly loss of over 4%

 Oil drilling rigs